Crazy Alien

-Crazy Alien (疯狂的外星人) is a 2019 Chinese science-fiction comedy film directed by Ning Hao and written by Sun Xiaohang, Wu Nan, Dong Runnian, Liu Xiaodan, and Pan Yiran.
+Crazy Alien (疯狂的外星人 (Fēngkuáng de Wàixīngrén)) is a 2019 Chinese science-fiction comedy film directed by Ning Hao and written by Sun Xiaohang, Wu Nan, Dong Runnian, Liu Xiaodan, and Pan Yiran.
+It is partially based on the short story "The Village Teacher" by Liu Cixin.
 The third installment in Ning's "Crazy" series, the film stars Huang Bo and Shen Teng as the lead roles.
 It was released in China on Chinese New Year, February 5, 2019.

 Plot

 An alien diplomat (Xu Zheng) is sent to Earth to establish intergalactic diplomatic relations.
-The superpower nation "Armenika" (a portmanteau of Armenia and the United States of America) selfishly hide this contact with alien life, believing they are "the most advanced civilization on earth" and therefore have the sole right to do so.
+A superpower nation called "Armenika" (a portmanteau of Armenia and the United States) selfishly hide this contact with alien life, believing they are "the most advanced civilization on earth" and therefore have the sole right to do so.
 However, the alien resents its assignment due to the requirement to interact with lower life forms.
 The treaty must be signed by exchanging DNA which is performed by putting a ball into the mouth and coating it with saliva.
-Captain Zach Andrews (Note: Name based on basketball player Zach Andrews.)
+Captain Zach Andrews (Note: Named after former basketball player Zach Andrews.)
 (Matthew Morrison), through his own sense of self-importance, fumbles the signing of the treaty when he takes a selfie, and the alien interprets the flash as a sign of aggression.
 A satellite hits the alien spaceship, causing it to tumble out of orbit, landing in an amusement park.

-Two Chinese men working at the park, monkey trainer Geng Hao (Huang Bo) (Note: Both the character and the actor who played him came from Crazy Racer, another of Ning's films.) and his business-savvy wine merchant friend Shen Tengfei (Shen Teng), find the crashed alien spaceship, mistaking the alien diplomat for an exotic South American monkey, and remove the alien's headband.
+Two Chinese men working at the park, monkey trainer Geng Hao (Huang Bo) (Note: Both the character and the actor who played him came from Crazy Racer.
+Huang also starred in Crazy Stone.) and his business-savvy wine merchant friend Shen Tengfei (Shen Teng), find the crashed alien spaceship, mistaking the alien diplomat for an exotic South American monkey, and remove the alien's headband.
 Having been in the circus monkey business their entire life, they do not know anything else, so they begin to train the alien as a performing monkey, much to the diplomat's disgust.
-Meanwhile, Armenika sends John Stockton (Note: Name based on basketball player John Stockton.)
+Meanwhile, Armenika sends John Stockton (Note: Named after Basketball Hall of Famer John Stockton.)
 (Tom Pelphrey), their top operative, to search for the alien.
 The alien manages to take photographs of its surroundings by gaining access to its headband for brief periods of time, one of its gadgets apparently being a camera.
 Due to the setting being an amusement park, it has many replicas of famous architectural monuments around the world.
-The Armenikan agents intercept the transmission of the photographs, believing it to be in those locations, they go to the Kremlin and the pyramids of Giza, shooting everyone along the way.
-They eventually catch up with the alien.
+The Armenikan agents intercept the transmission of the photographs, believing it to be in those locations, they go to Moscow and the pyramids of Giza, shooting everyone along the way and eventually discovering the alien.